Skip to content

 How long should you steep black tea?

 A typical black tea steep time is generally about 3 to 5 minutes long.
-Black teas are usually infused for a longer period of time than most other teas, which increases their caffeine content and results in a dark, full-bodied cup.
+Black teas are usually infused for a longer period of time than most other teas, which increases the black tea caffeine content and results in a dark, full-bodied cup.

 A top - down image of a cup filled with black organic loose leaf tea.